deanm/deanm.github.com/_posts/2016-03-30-CurveArea.markdown

 });
 </script>

+* TOC
+{:toc}

 Introduction
 ============

-There exists a lot of material covering arclength of Bézier curves, since it is a common requirement in stroke dashing, animation, etc.  The arclength integral doesn't have a closed form solution, so there has been a lot of work devoted to different ways of computations and approximations.
+There exists a lot of material covering the arc length of Bézier curves, since it is a common requirement in stroke dashing, animation, etc.  The arc length integral for a cubic Bézier, for example, doesn't have a closed form solution, so there has been many pieces of writing devoted to different computations and approximations.

 There exists much less information, however, about the calculation of the area of a Bézier curve.
 At first it might seem like it would be more complicated than the arclength, but as we'll see it actually has a very simple closed form solution.

+There has been previously published derivations for the area of cubic Bézier curves, and quadratic Bézier curves and lines are of course a subset of those curves.

+I have not found a derivation of the area of rational quadratic Bézier curves (conic sections) however, and this article additionally attempts to derive a solution.